-Many factors contribute to the longevity of a Horse.
-Good nutrition is necessary to enable a Horse (or any living creature) to live a long healthy life.
-When nutrition is lacking the animal is more vulnerable to disease and slower to heal if injured.
+How long does a Horse live?
+Many factors contribute to the lifespan of a Horse.
+Good nutrition is necessary for a Horse (or any living creature) to live a long healthy life.
+When nutrition is lacking the Horse is more vulnerable to disease and slower to heal if injured.

 A conscientious owner will take care that their pet’s physical needs are all met.
 In addition to nutrition, hoofs need to be kept trimmed so that infections do not occur.
 Living quarters need to be cleaned often of manure and moisture to prevent hooves problems and to control the worm population.